Our Board of Directors

 Having spent the first third of my life in the flatlands of Illinois, I arrived in Colorado 35 years ago, a refuge from the plains.
 My first pony was a Christmas surprise when I was 10 years old, every little girl’s dream!
 After that my grandparents kept horses for the kids and then I had horses until age 30 when life happened.
 My work and family life dominated until 7 years ago when I finally got my Sugarfoot!
 After working in every aspect of nursing from hospital bedside to specialties including ICU, dialysis, management and education, I was able to retire and enjoy my passion for horses.
 I joined Front Range Back Country Horsemen because it provides me with the opportunity to volunteer and contribute to the beautiful Colorado wilderness while enjoying the company of horses and friends.

-• Donna Fleischer - Treasurer
+• Karen Schick - Treasurer

 • Valorie Walters - Director